DianGigrich/portpholio/README.md

 ## License
 This application is covered under Creative Commons license.
 See repo for license.

-## Contributing
-You needn't contribute, but if you'd like to, please follow the rules in the Code of Conduct in repo.

 ## Questions
 [Link to diangigrich's GitHub](https://github.com/diangigrich)